-Required subjects: Grade B at A-Level in the appropriate language(s) for the advanced-level language pathway.
-For the beginner pathway there is no language requirement Grade A in Music A-Level or Grade 8 Music Theory at Pass Preferably Grade 7 ABRSM (or similar practical exam).
-We also require at least five GCSEs at grade A*-C or 9 - 4 including English and Mathematics.
+Required: Grade B at A-level in the appropriate language(s) for the advanced level language pathway.
+For the beginner pathway there is no language requirement Grade A in Music A level or Grade 8 Music Theory at Pass Preferably Grade 7 ABRSM (or similar practical exam) Five GCSEs graded A* - C or 9-4 including English and Maths

 Other UK Qualifications